Federal prisons being used to detain people arrested in Trump’s immigration crackdown

 White House Press Secretary Karoline Leavitt said Wednesday that more than 8,000 people have been arrested in immigration enforcement actions since Trump’s Jan.
 20 inauguration.
 Of them, 461 were released for reasons that included medical conditions and lack of detention capacity, she said.

 ICE averaged 787 arrests a day from Jan.
 23 to Jan.
-31, compared to a daily average of 311 during a 12-month period ended Sept.
-30 during the Biden administration.
+31, compared to a daily average of 311 during a 12-month period that ended Sept.
+30 during former President Joe Biden’s administration.
 ICE has stopped publishing daily arrests totals.

 In 2018, during Trump’s first term, the Bureau of Prisons reached an agreement with ICE and Customs and Border Protection to detain up to 1,600 immigrants at federal prison facilities in Arizona, California, Oregon, Washington and Texas.